What Is Corporation Tax Marginal Relief?

 • Assuming marginal relief applies automatically.
 It does, but only if you file the correct figures on your CT600.
 If you use accounting software that calculates it, double-check the augmented profits figure.

 • Not planning for the effective rate.
-If you are at £130,000 profit, your effective rate is about 14.8%.
-That is lower than 19%.
-But if you grow to £200,000, the effective rate jumps to 19.75%.
-Plan your dividend extraction accordingly.
+If you are at £130,000 profit, your effective rate is about 23.62%.
+If you grow to £200,000, the effective rate rises to 24.63%.
+Both sit within the 19%-to-25% band.
+Plan your dividend extraction with these figures in mind.

 Do You Need to Worry About Marginal Relief?